TheRoy666/NeuroSim/CONTRIBUTING.md

 Thank you for your interest in NeuroSim.
 This project is developed as part of GSoC 2026 under INCF mentorship at the National Brain Research Centre (NBRC).

-> **External contributions are welcome from 20th July 2026 onwards**, once the GSoC
+> **External contributions are welcome now that the GSoC 2026 coding period is
-> core architecture is stable.
-Until then, the codebase is under active
+> complete** and the core architecture is stable.
+Please open a discussion
-> development.
-Please do not open unsolicited PRs against `main`.
+> before writing code — see below.

 ---